dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters
+06/24/22:
+Summary - more work on form submission in react Details - reading about react interface with APIs; working on implementing react; working on form submission with react Goal tomorrow - look at last link in company_name_button.js and try to get that working

 06/23/22:
 Summary - worked on react component for stock quote lookup Details - added more complex React component; renamed files for react; worked on getting react input to work